Zartinad/FullDeployment/README.md

 ---

 ## 7. Deploy Backend Server
 First we need to setup the ecosystem.config.
-It will prompt you for information to configure the backend script.
+It will prompt you for information to configure the backend ecosystem file.
 ```
 sh setupBackendEcosystem.sh transaction-methods
 ```